 The Andai is also called the "jumping white hawk".
 The Andai dance originated from the collective dance of the Kulun Qi in the south of the Horqin Grassland.

 To understand the Andai dance until one must know how it was created, how it developed and how it spread among the people.

 Due to their special language system, local ecology, and historical background, for centuries most Mongolian people have embraced shamanism.
-In ancient times, they have participated in religious rituals (shaman powwows) presided over by a shaman to pray for happiness and good harvests.
-As time passed, people created rituals with different aims, and so accordingly, different titles for shaman "pow wows" came into being.
-Andai was the title for pow wows whose major mission was to help out or encourage young women suffering in unhappy marriages.
+In ancient times, they always participated in religious rituals (shaman powwows) presided over by a shaman to pray for happiness and good harvests.
+As time passed, people created rituals with different aims, and so accordingly, different titles for shaman powwows came into being.
+Andai was the title for powwows whose major mission was to help out or encourage young women suffering in unhappy marriages.

-There was a legend about the origin of the Andai.
-It is said that once upon a time, there lived a father and his daughter on the Horqin Grassland.
-One day, the daughter, suddenly stricken by an unknown disease, lost her mind and began to behave strangely.
+A shamanist legend is associated with the origin of the Andai.
+It is said that a father and daughter once lived on the Horqin Grassland.
+One day, the daughter, suddenly struck by an unknown disease, lost her mind and began to behave strangely.
 She remained ill for a long time without any sign of recovery.
-One day, the father, burning with anxiety, carried his daughter on a herdsman's wooden cart to a faraway place to see a doctor.
+One day, the father, burning with anxiety, carried his daughter on a herdsman's wooden cart to see a doctor.

 Later the dance was used in some mass rallies, such as ceremonies to pray for rain and the Nadam Fairs (Nadam means game in Mongolian).
 It became increasingly popular and developed into a kind of group dance, which became a depiction of life and an expression of human emotion.